Bahá’í World/Volume 26/Mount Carmel Projects, Progress 97-98

 German Templer Colony Project[edit]

-Substantial progress was achieved during the year in the restoration Ofthe German Templer Colony, keeping pace with the adjoining terraces project.
+Substantial progress was achieved during the year in the restoration of the German Templer Colony, keeping pace with the adjoining terraces project.
 Work on the main axis through the Colony picked up momentum.
-The traffic Circle and sections of the promenade near the junction of Hagefen Street and Ben Gurion Avenue were paved with stone, and several building faeades were renovated.
+The traffic circle and sections of the promenade near the junction of Hagefen Street and Ben Gurion Avenue were paved with stone, and several building façades were renovated.
 To highlight the significance of this project the Municipality of Haifa arranged a seminar in November 1997.
-Introduced by the Mayor of Haifa, the program featured an assessment of the progress made on the project, a projected timetable for completion, discussion of long-range planning and the intended purpose and use Of the Templer Colony, a review ofplanned projects along the route and consultation concerning the integration of the restoration with the Bahá’í projects.
+Introduced by the Mayor of Haifa, the program featured an assessment of the progress made on the project, a projected timetable for completion, discussion of long-range planning and the intended purpose and use of the Templer Colony, a review of planned projects along the route and consultation concerning the integration of the restoration with the Bahá’í projects.
 Participants included members of the Association of Architects and Engineers of Haifa, the Land Development Authority of Israel, the Historical Restoration Committee, the Steering Committee members for the restoration project, City Council members, and owners of restaurants and businesses along the axis.
-As a member of the Steering Committee for the development of the German Colony, Mount Carmel Projects manager F ariborz Sahba made a detailed presentation on the Bahá’í projects.
+As a member of the Steering Committee for the development of the German Colony, Mount Carmel Projects manager Fariborz Sahba made a detailed presentation on the Bahá’í projects.

-Conclusion Bahá’ís all over the world, conscious that “the brief Sfan of time before the century ends is precious beyond all telling,” are arising
+Bahá’ís all over the world, conscious that "the brief span of time before the century ends is precious beyond all telling," are arising

 [Page 88]